Saptak-cyber/Chatbot/technical_note.md

 - Each chunk carries a **contextual header** injected before the page text: `"Document: file.pdf | Section: 3.
 Leave Policy | Page: 7"` — encoding document position directly into the embedding space.
 - A **cross-page tail overlap** (last 3 sentences of page N prepended to page N+1) prevents paragraphs split across page boundaries from losing context.

-**Retrieval:** `query_chunks` embeds the rewritten query with a BGE instruction prefix, runs cosine search against Qdrant, and returns the top-10 flat chunks above `min_score=0.20`.
+**Retrieval:** `query_chunks_hybrid` runs both cosine search against Qdrant and a keyword search against an in-memory BM25 index.
+The results are merged via Reciprocal Rank Fusion (RRF) and scored by a cross-encoder (`bge-reranker-base`).
+Finally, a dynamic-k cutoff removes chunks that fall below 80% of the top reranker score.

 **Rationale:** Flat chunking avoids sending full-page parent texts to the LLM, staying well within the Groq free-tier 6,000 TPM limit.
 Semantic boundaries (rather than fixed-size windows) preserve meaning and improve citation accuracy.
+The hybrid retrieval pipeline ensures we capture both exact keyword matches and semantic concepts, while the reranker acts as a highly accurate final filter.

 **Trade-off:** Slightly less surrounding context per chunk compared to a parent-retrieval strategy, but eliminates 413 token-limit errors on the Groq free tier.